codeski/greenhouse-backend/README.md

 # README

 ## GreenHouse
 "GreenHouse" is a sigle page application written using React/Redux library framework frontend and a Rails API backend server.
-It's an application to remind you when to water your plants.
+It's a full CRUD application that will remind you when to water your plants.

 video tutorial - https://www.youtube.com/watch?v=JWjmDtFHcqg